Solly Malatsi

 Mmoba Solomon "Solly" Malatsi (born 22 December 1985) is a South African politician who is currently serving as Minister of Communications and Digital Technologies in the Government of National Unity (GNU) since July 2024.
 He has been a Member of the National Assembly of South Africa since May 2014.
 He has served in the national leadership of the Democratic Alliance (DA) as a deputy federal chairperson since 2023.
-He has also been the party's national spokesperson since August 2022, previously holding the position from June 2018 to November 2020.
-Malatsi was also the Parliamentary Counsellor to the DA Parliamentary Leader.
-He has also held posts in the DA's shadow cabinet.
+Malatsi was the DA's national spokesperson between June 2018 and November 2020 and again from August 2022 until July 2024.
+He was also the Parliamentary Counsellor to the DA Parliamentary Leader and held posts in the DA's shadow cabinet.

 Following the 2024 South African general election he now serves as the Minister of Communications and Digital Technologies.

 Early life and education

 Malatsi was born in Ga-Dikgale in the former Transvaal Province.
 He matriculated from Phiri Kolobe High School and went on to obtain a Bachelor of Administration from the University of Limpopo.
 Malatsi also achieved an Honours Degree in political studies from the University of the Witwatersrand.
 Malatsi is a graduate of the DA's Young Leaders Programme.